ordina-jworks/ordina-jworks.github.io/_posts/2016-07-20-Automation-testing-with-postman.md

 ![Alt text](/img/postman-2016/test.jpg)
 <br/>
 <br/>
 The test will run each time you hit the "Send" button.
-If you need for example an other functions for setting variables you can write them for example in the pre-request sandbox as shown below:
+Let's say we need a custom function to set some variables, this can easily be achieved in the pre-request sandbox as shown below:
 <br/>
 <br/>
 ![Alt text](/img/postman-2016/custom_function.jpg)